-cal_por Call Rendezvous tcal_por Call Rendezvous (with Timeout)
+cal_por Call Rendezvous

+tcal_por Call Rendezvous (with Timeout)

+[C Language AF PI]

-ER_UINT rmsgsz = cal_por (ID porid, RDVPTN calptn, VP msg, UINT cmsgsz) ; ER_UINT rmsgsz = tcal_por (ID porid, RDVPTN calptn, VP msg, UINT cmsgsz, TMO tmout) ;
+ER_UINT rmsgsz = ca al_por (ID porid, RDVPTN calptn, VP msg, UINT cmsgsz) ;

+ER_UINT rmsgsz = to cal_por (ID porid, RDVPTN calptn, VP msg,

+UINT cmsgsz, TMO tmout) ;

+[Parameter]

-ID porid ID number of the rendezvous port to be called RDVPTN calptn Bit pattern of the rendezvous condition on the calling side VP msg Start address of the calling message and start address of the memory area to store the return message UINT cmsgsz Calling message size (in bytes) ТМО tmout Specified timeout (only tcal_por) C Calling message size (in bytes)
+ID porid ID number of the rendezvous port to be called

+RDVPTN calptn Bit pattern of the rendezvous condition at the call- ing side

+VP msg Start address of the calling message and of the memory area to store the return message

+UINT cmsgsz Calling message size (in bytes)

+ТМО tmout Specified timeout (only tcal_por)

+[Return Paramet ter]

-ER_UINT rmsgsz Return message size (in bytes, positive value or 0) or error code
+ER_UINT Return message size (in bytes, positive value or 0) or error code

+[Error Code]

+E_ID Invalid ID number (porid is invalid or unusable)

+E_NOEX -

-E_ID Invalid ID number (porid is invalid or unusable) E_NOEXS Non-existent object (specified rendezvous port is not registered) E_PAR Parameter error (calptn, msg, cmsgsz, or tmout is invalid) E_RLWAI Forced release from waiting (rel_wai is accepted while waiting) E_TMOUT Polling failure or timeout (only tcal_por) E_DLT Waiting object deleted (rendezvous port is deleted while waiting)
+E_PAR Parameter error (calptn, msg, cmsgsz, or tmout is invalid)

+E_RLWA

+E_TMOU T Polling failure or timeout (only tcal_por)

+E_DLT Waiting object deleted (rendezvous port is deleted while wait- ing)

-These service calls call for a rendezvous at the rendezvous port specified by porid with the rendezvous condition specified by calptn.
+These service calls call for a rendezvous at the port specified by porid with the rendezvous condition specified by calptn.
 The start address of the calling message is specified by msg and its size in bytes is specified by cmsgsz.
 The service calls store the return message in the memory area starting from msg and return its size in bytes through rmsgsz.
 Specifically, the following actions are performed.

-If there is a task in the accepting waiting state for the rendezvous at the rendezvous port, these service calls establish a rendezvous if the rendezvous condition of the waiting task matches the rendezvous condition specified by calptn.
+If there is a task in the accepting waiting state for the rendezvous at the rendezvous port, these service calls establish a rendezvous if the rendezvous conditions of the invoking task and the waiting task match.
 If there are more than one task in the accepting waiting state for the rendezvous, these service calls check their rendezvous conditions one by one starting from the task at the head of the accept-wait queue.
 The service calls establish a rendezvous with the first task that matches the rendezvous condition.

 When a rendezvous is established, these service calls assign a rendezvous number to the established rendezvous and move the invoking task to the termination waiting state for the rendezvous.
-The service calls also copy the calling message specified by msg and cmsgsz into the memory area specified by the accepting task, which was in the accepting waiting state for the rendezvous.
+The service calls also copy the calling message into the memory area specified by the accepting task, which was in the accepting waiting state for the rendezvous.
 The service calls then release the task from waiting.
-The released task receives the calling message size (cmsgsz) as the return value of the service call that caused it to wait in the accept-wait queue and the assigned rendezvous number as the rendezvous number of the established rendezvous.
+The released task receives the calling message size (cmsgsz) as the return value of the service call that caused it to wait in the accept-wait queue and the assigned rendezvous number through rdvno.